Mindfulness in the Mountains

 Bob Morrison is a writer living in the Boston area.
 Since meeting the late Nyoshul Khenpo Rinpoche in 1994, he has studied and practiced the Dzogchen teachings of Tibetan Buddhism, primarily with his main teachers: Lama Surya Das, Lama John Makransky, Lama Willa Miller, Charles Genoud and Brendan Kennedy.
 For many years he has been a practice leader with the Cambridge Dzogchen Sangha, a practice leader of the Natural Love & Awareness practices developed by Lama John Makransky, and host of the sangha's Green Tara sadhana practice group.
 As an avid hiker, his special interests include the awakening power of nature and "the magical display of appearances," and, as a cancer survivor, the challenges of cancer as spiritual opportunities.

-R. Richards has been an Alpine Skills Course Staff Trainer, an Incoming New Staff Trainer, and Senior Instructor for Pacific Crest Outward Bound, and has been a rock camp instructor for Outward Bound's Semester program in Joshua Tree, CA, and senior guide for Alpine Ascents International where he was an instructor for their North Cascades Alpine School, and co-expedition leader on Mt.
+Randall Richards is the director and program director for Mountain Spirit Institute, based in New Hampshire and New Zealand.
+He has been an Alpine Skills Course Staff Trainer, an Incoming New Staff Trainer, and Senior Instructor for Pacific Crest Outward Bound, and has been a rock camp instructor for Outward Bound's Semester program in Joshua Tree, CA, and senior guide for Alpine Ascents International where he was an instructor for their North Cascades Alpine School, and co-expedition leader on Mt.
 Huascaran, Peru's highest peak, as well as a guide on Argentina's Mt.
 Aconcagua, as well as the volcanoes of Ecuador and treks in Torres Del Paine National Park.
 Randy lived and worked in the Alps where he climbed and started to guide friends in the early eighties.He has been meditating

 regularly since a young age, and has been giving intuitive readings to inviduals and groups